Karolinska Institutet University Library (KIB) is a public library, open to all.

 Anyone who has turned 16 years of age and has a valid Swedish ID can apply for a library card.
 If you have a foreign passport you need to show a certificate that you are currently studying at a Swedish university.

-- Employees at KI become patrons by applying for a library card and then visiting the library in person to show their ID.
+- Employees at KI become patrons by applying for a library card and then contact the library.

 - Students at KI don't need to apply since your KI card is also your library card.

 - Students change their PIN code trough KIPAS (only accessible at campus).

 - Other library users can change the PIN code in My Account